ankitsultana/subtitle-downloader/README.md

-# Sub-Downloader for OS X
+# Sub-Downloader for OS X (Under Maintenance -- Check back tomorrow)

 A great way to download Subtitles in just 3 clicks.
 After installing it you will be able to do something like this: